 - Conversion rates: Are your team members closing deals?
 How many touches do they require in this regard?

-- Forecast versus actual sales: Salespersons who continuously hit the forecast, know about the market, their clients, their own expectations, and the way to success.
+- Forecast versus actual sales: Salespersons who continuously hit the forecast know about the market, their clients, their own expectations, and the way to success.

-- Examples to measure sales activity
+- Examples of measuring sales activity

 - Funnel health: This is the number one categorical measurement for the success of your sales funnel.
 It is like facing the future and focusing on the results path.
 Record the quality and status of all prospects and the causes behind all of them.
 In that way, when the team does or doesn’t produce, the context can be examined and the procedure optimized.